 If you intend to stay in Germany for up to 90 days within a period of 180 days, you have to apply for a Schengen visa.
-Please note that you cannot apply more than 90 days before your planned date of travel.
+You can apply for a Schengen visa up to 180 days before your planned date of travel.

-For your visa interview, please fill out the VIDEX application form
+For your visa interview, please fill out the VIDEX online application form

 Please ensure correct and complete data is filled in to avoid refusal of applications and delays.